-The Headteacher / Line Manager will plan for full and proper consultation with employees on health and safety matters.
-The trust Central Team will co-ordinate consultation with Head Teachers and Central Team staff with matters that impacts staff across the trust.
+• The Headteacher / Line Manager will plan for full and proper consultation with employees on health and safety matters.
+The trust Central Team will coordinate consultation with Headteachers and Central Team staff on matters that impact staff across the trust.

 Transport - use of